OthankQ/100-days-of-code/r1-log.md

 ### R3D4

 Finished an assignment for class where I had to build two versions of a website.
 One using pure JS and the other using jQuery :S Started looking into Vue.js

+### R3D5

+Finished  the back end code for the gamertag tracker app.
+Installed dependencies I will be needing for the Vue front end before wrapping things up.